In this guide, you’ll find my personal suggestions for exploring Shanghai on your first visit and getting to know its most interesting spots.

 Trains depart every 20 minutes from 6:51 a.m. to 9:51 p.m.
 For detailed information about tickets, visit the Maglev website.

-Alternatively, You can take the subway, which connects the whole city and is quite cheap.
+Alternatively, you can take the subway, which connects the whole city and is quite cheap.
 The 72-hour pass costs ¥45 and covers all metro trips, including transfers to the high-speed train station on the fourth day.
 The pass can be purchased at service centers.

 Since Google Maps doesn’t work in China, you can use this app instead to find out which subway line to use during your stay.
 Also, please remember to get a VPN before you arrive in China and/or an eSim.
 I recommend this one.